 Table 4.4 lists the sectors for which most direct input has been received, including the broad topics particularly mentioned.
 The entire list of responses received from civil society are included in the stakeholder log in Annex C. From this succinct overview, we can clearly see an interested from civil society in the agricultural, forestry and fisheries sectors, processed food sectors and chemicals sectors.
-The reasons that justify a more in-depth analysis include concerns on food standards and safety and specific impacts expected in the diary, egg and crop industries.
+The reasons that justify a more in-depth analysis include concerns on food standards and safety and specific impacts expected in the dairy, egg and crop industries.
 For the chemicals industry, REACH seems a particularly interesting aspect to analyse and the pharmaceuticals market was specifically mentioned.
 The ethanol industry was also mentioned often, due to the danger of not operating in a level playing field.
 Services sectors also come out significantly.
 Much feedback received will be very useful for the implementation of the sector analyses, once the sectors are selected as most input provided detailed feedback on specific issues.
+Finally much feedback was received on air and maritime transport services.